codebar/tutorials/html/lesson3/tutorial.md

 ## Almost there..

-Our sidebar now looks almost perfect.
-Let's tweak a couple of small things so that the list description is aligned with the other elements and emphasized
+The sidebar i now almost perfect.
+Tweak a couple of other properties so that the list description is aligned with the other elements and emphasized

 ```css
 .sidebar b {